 Montreal (2014)

 Also I published a major paper with Norwegian colleagues and friends Knut J. Ims and Lars Jacob Pedersen on the executive compensation in Journal of Business Ethics under the title “How Economic Incentives Destroy Social, Ecological and Existential Values”.
-In the paper we explore the social, ecological and existential costs of economic incentives, by discussing how relying on increasing levels of executive compensation may have an adverse effect on managerial performance in a broad sense.
-Specifically, we argue that one-dimensional economic incentives may destroy existential, social, and ecological values that influence the manager’s commitment to ensure responsible business conduct, and have negative spillover effects that may reduce the manager’s performance.
+In the paper we explore the social, ecological and existential costs of economic incentives.
+We discuss how relying on increasing levels of executive compensation may have an adverse effect on managerial performance in a broad sense.
+Specifically, we argue that one-dimensional economic incentives may destroy existential, social, and ecological values, influence the managers’ commitment to ensure responsible business conduct, and have negative spillover effects that reduce the manager’s performance.

 In April 2014 I was elected President of European SPES Institute in Leuven, Belgium.
 The Institute is joint venture of almost 100 scholars and practitioners from 26 countries.
 It is our belief at the European SPES Institute that spiritually motivated actors who define success in multidimensional and holistic terms may serve the common good of nature, future generations and society.

-I spent the Fall semester at Concordia University in Montreal.
+I spent the Fall semester of 2014 at Concordia University in Montreal.
 I was Visiting Scholar at the David O’Brien Center for Sustainable Enterprise.
 I collaborated with Paul Shrivastava, world-renown scholar in corporate sustainability and a leader of sustainability science.
 We worked on several projects and wrote joint papers on the role of beauty and aesthetics in sustainability transformation of organizations and on place-based approach to sustainable enterprises.
-The later paper was presented at the Karl Polanyi International Conference at Concordia University in November, 2014.

 Montreal

-During my stay in Quebec I enjoyed the new vegetarian cuisine movement which combine creative cooking with the love of art and passion for ecological suitability.
-I visited Winnipeg too where I gave lectures on Creating Sustainable Organizations at the Asper School of Business, University of Manitoba.
+During my stay in Quebec I enjoyed the new vegetarian cuisine movement which combines creative cooking with the love of art and passion for ecological suitability.
+I also visited Winnipeg where I gave lectures on Creating Sustainable Organizations at the Asper School of Business of the University of Manitoba.

 The volume examines the spiritual orientations to nature and business in different cultural traditions: Christianity, Judaism, Islam, Sufism, Hinduism, Buddhism, and Taoism.
-It studies how spirituality and ecology can contribute to transforming contemporary management theory and praxis.
-It discusses new leadership roles and business models that emerge for sustainability in business and shows how entrepreneurship can be inspired by nature and spirituality in a meaningful way.
+It studies how spirituality and ecology can contribute to transforming contemporary management theory and practise.
+It discusses new leadership roles and business models that emerge for sustainability in business and shows how entrepreneurship can be inspired by nature and spirituality in meaningful ways.

-In 2015 my new monograph on Post-Materialistic Business: Spiritual Value-Orientation in Renewing Management was published by Palgrave.
+In 2015 my monograph on Post-Materialistic Business: Spiritual Value-Orientation in Renewing Management was published by Palgrave.
 The book presents a spiritual-based approach to business and management.
-It uses pluralistic view of spirituality and provides a number of inspiring cases of alternative organizations which go beyond the materialistic mindset of business and serve the common good of society, nature, and future generations.
+It uses pluralistic view of spirituality and provides cases of alternative organizations which go beyond the materialistic business mindset and serve the common good of society, nature, and future generations.

 The cases cover different spiritual traditions (Christianity, Hinduism, Islam, Anthroposophy, and Buddhism), different industries (banking, agriculture, health care, education) and regions (Europe, Latin America, North America, Africa, and Asia).
-Post-materialistic business models activate the intrinsic motivation of the economic actors for serving the common good and suggest measuring success in a more holistic, multidimensional way.
-In these models profit and growth are not final ends any more but only elements of a broader set of material and non-material goals.
-Similarly, cost-benefit calculations are not the only means of business decisions but integrated into a more comprehensive scheme of wisdom-based management.
+Post-materialistic business models activate the intrinsic motivation of the economic actors for serving the common good and suggest measuring success in holistic, multidimensional way.
+In these models profit and growth are not final ends but elements of a broader set of goals.
+Similarly, cost-benefit calculations are not the only means of business decisions but integrated into a comprehensive scheme of wisdom-based management.

 I was involved in the International Conference on Gross National Happiness organized by the Centre for Bhutan Studies and GNH Research in November 4-6, 2015 in Paro, Bhutan.
 Invited by Dasho Karma Ura I helped to create the Buddhism and Economics Track for the conference.